leeweiming3/tp/docs/DeveloperGuide.md

    c.
 If you do not run any command and quit the app, no files will be generated.

-3. Test case: `jobs.json` is corrupted i.e does not follow the correct format
+3. Test case: `jobs.json` is corrupted i.e. does not follow the correct format

    a.
 On app launch, if any file is corrupted, a new Hirehub instance with only data from `addressbook.json` will be used, assuming `addressbook.json` is not corrupted.